 Appalachian Journal, founded in 1972, is an interdisciplinary, peer-reviewed quarterly featuring field research, interviews, and other scholarly studies of history, politics, economics, culture, folklore, literature, music, ecology, and a variety of other topics, as well as poetry and reviews of books, films, and recordings dealing with the region of the Appalachian mountains.

 A repository with more than 44,000 volumes of books, over 200 periodical subscriptions, 8,000 sound recordings, and 1,500 videos and DVDs related to the Southern uplands, with strengths in the social sciences, regional history, folklore, music, religion, genealogy, fiction, and African and Native Appalachia.
 (Image: “Black Jack Davy” transcribed by I. G. Greer.
 AC.113: I.G.
 Greer Papers and Recordings)

 Appalachian State University offers a Master's degree in Appalachian studies with concentrations in (1) sustainability in Appalachia or (2) culture and music.
 We also offer an on-campus Graduate Certificate, an online Graduate Certificate, a Graduate Minor in Appalachian studies, and undergraduate minors in Appalachian studies and Appalachian music.
 Learn more at the Appalachian Studies Academic Programs site.

-Last spring (2018) multiple departments at Appalachian State University collaborated with area museums and other venues to host exhibits, lectures and workshops to create a Black Mountain College Semester highlighting the importance of Black Mountain College’s influence within the Appalachian region’s creative, educational and political movements.
+In spring 2018 multiple departments at Appalachian State University collaborated with area museums and other venues to host exhibits, lectures, and workshops to create a Black Mountain College Semester highlighting the importance of Black Mountain College to the Appalachian region’s creative, educational, and political movements.